andrelcalves/data-and-AI-technologies/01. Data Platform/1.1 Cognite Data Fusion (CDF)/Learn to Use the Cognite Python SDK/crud operations.md

 dataframe (pandas.DataFrame) – Pandas DataFrame Object containing the time series. external_id_headers (bool) – Set to True if the column headers are external ids rather than internal ids.
 Defaults to True. dropna (bool) – Set to True to skip NaNs in the given DataFrame, applied per column.

+Overview of delete

+The last function of this section is the delete function where you have to pass the ids (or external ids) of the resources you want to delete to the function.
+However, some resources have extra parameters: for example, AssetsAPI.delete, TimeSeriesAPI.delete, and EventsAPI.delete have the parameter ignore_unknown_ids, which Ignores the ids and external ids that are not found rather than throwing an exception.
+This is great way to make sure something is deleted without the fear of exceptions beings raised.
+AssetsAPI.delete has the parameter recursive, which, when set to True, recursively deletes the whole asset subtrees under given ids.

+Here is an example of how to delete 4 assets with id = 1,2 and 3, and external id = “foo”:

+from cognite.client import CogniteClient c = CogniteClient() c.assets.delete(id=[1,2,3], external_id="foo")